dikayx/exifex/README.md

 The easiest way is to use the website hosted on Vercel.
 You can access it on [here (TODO)](README).

-However, if you want to run the app locally, you can follow the [installation instructions](#installation) below or use the [setup.sh](setup.sh) script to set up the app on your machine.
+However, if you want to run the app locally, simply use the [setup.sh](setup.sh) script to set up the app on your machine or take a look at the [installation guide](docs/INSTALLATION.md) for more detailed instructions.

 ### Usage